andrewgomella/psfieldgenerate/README.md

 ### Output

-The program will generate AutoTexts in Rich Text Format (RTF).
+The program will generate Rich Text Format (RTF) compatible with Powerscribe.
 Each RTF file will be named based on the RDE's ID and saved in the specified output folder.

 ## Example